 Children born outside the U.S. who have only one U.S. citizen parent may also acquire U.S. citizenship if the citizen parent lived in the U.S. for at least five years and, if the sole U.S. citizen is the father, the parents were married or the father legitimated the child.

-These portions of the law were, however, written decades ago, back when surrogacy and fertility treatments were less common, and certain techniques were unheard of.
+These portions of the law were, however, written decades ago, back when surrogacy and fertility treatments were less common and certain techniques were unheard of.
 The legislators never imagined various possibilities, in particular where no actual genetic relationship exists between parent and child.
+Nor did they imagine how many people could, through ART, be considered "parents" of one particular child.
+The technology can potentially involve up to five “parents” in a child's conception and birth: a sperm donor, an egg donor, a surrogate woman who carries the fertilized egg, and two nonbiologically related people who plan to actually raise the child.

 In trying to match the old law to new technology, the State Department currently takes the position that whether your child becomes a U.S. citizen depends chiefly on the following factors: